Strong Stability of Linear Functional Equations with Distributed Delays: Strong stability

 \begin{remark} Conjecture~\ref{GHS-Conjecture} was proved in the one-dimensional case in \cite{GoncalvesNetto2025Strong} in the slightly modified setting in which $\mathcal G$ is replaced by $\mathcal W$ in the statement of the conjecture and in the definitions of strong stability.
 The same argument from the proof of \cite[Theorem~2]{GoncalvesNetto2025Strong} also shows that, if $M \in \mathcal W$ and $\Var(M) < 1$, then $M$ is strongly stable (and hence also locally strongly stable), changing once again $\mathcal G$ for $\mathcal W$ in the definition of strong stability. \end{remark}

-We shall prove in the sequel a partial result on Conjecture~\ref{GHS-Conjecture}, in which we replace the strong stability of $\Sigma_M$ by slightly stronger notions which take into account a uniform decay rate.
+We shall prove in the sequel a partial result on Conjecture~\ref{GHS-Conjecture}, in which we replace the strong stability of $\Sigma_M$ by slightly stronger notions which take into account a uniform exponential rate.
+Recall that, according to Definition~\ref{def:big-def}, given \(M \in \mathrm{NBV}([-1, 0], \mathcal M_d(\mathbb R))\), the exponential rate \(\omega_M\) associated with System~\(\Sigma_M\) from \eqref{sys:general} is the quantity defined in \eqref{eq:def-omega-M}, which represents the least upper bound on the exponential behavior of solutions of \eqref{sys:general}.

 \begin{definition}[Strong stability with uniform rate] Let $M \in \mathcal G$ and $\mu$ be the matrix-valued Borel measure associated with $M$ in the sense of Remark~\ref{remk:M-mu}. \begin{enumerate} \item We say that $\Sigma_M$ is \emph{locally strongly stable with uniform rate} if there exist $\alpha > 0$ and $\epsilon > 0$ such that $\omega_{\varphi_\ast\mu}\leq -\alpha$ for all $\varphi \in \mathbf B$ with $\lVert \varphi - \id \rVert_\infty < \epsilon$ and $\varphi_\ast \mu \in \mathcal G$. \item We say that $\Sigma_M$ is \emph{strongly stable with uniform rate} if there exists $\alpha>0$ such that $\omega_{\varphi_\ast\mu}\leq -\alpha$ for all $\varphi\in\mathbf{B}$ with $\varphi_\ast \mu \in \mathcal G$. \end{enumerate} \end{definition}